Making a living doing what you love could be a dream ‒ as long as you get it right

 It sounds too good to be true and, in some cases, it might be.
 The realities of starting up alone or making a small business work are tough.
 But that's not to say that there's no point in trying.
-Preparing as best you can will help you thrive in this risky endeavor.
-So, to make sure you're primed for wild career success, you will need to tick the following boxes:
+Preparing as best you can will help you to thrive in this risky endeavor.
+So, to make sure you're primed for wild career success, you'll need to tick the following boxes:

 You're making it work part time

 Ditching your day job to make your hobby a career might sound like a dream come true.
 However, before you dive in head-first, it's wise to test the water.
 One of the savviest ways you can determine whether you have a viable business on your hands is to start small.
-Launching your venture on a part-time basis will give you an understanding of the market and help you figure out whether there's a demand for your services.
+Launching your venture on a part-time basis will give you an understanding of the market and help you to figure out whether there's a demand for your services.

 If your business idea is one you can execute online, you might be able to fit it around your current nine-to-five role.
 Alternatively, you could look into cutting your hours back in your existing job to make more time for your hobby (or soon-to-be career).
 Take the time to figure out what works for you and your lifestyle.
 Needless to say, you should ensure that you have a healthy enough income to sustain yourself while you give this a shot.

 You've built a loyal audience